dotnet/source-build/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md

   * Crossgen2 is huge (~167 MB), so we need one supplemental nupkg for each artifact.
 One for the nupkg, another for the archive.

+### Contents

 Each nupkg should either be < 20 MB, or contain only one artifact.
 This is a heuristic to use to decide when to produce supplemental nupkgs and how to split them up.

-The intermediate nupkg we produce now (non-supplemental) contains:
+The non-supplemental intermediate nupkg contains:

 * The prebuilt report.
 * Any artifacts that are < 20 MB total and that all downstreams use.
-* A list of supplemental intermediate nupkg names produced by the repo.
+* [New!]
+A list of supplemental intermediate nupkg names produced by the repo.
   * This shouldn't be read by any tooling.
 (Avoid complicated implementation.)
   * This makes it easier to figure out what supplemental nupkgs to include when working on a downstream repo.
 Just restore the main one and look at the list to see what to add.

+The supplemental intermediate nupkgs only contain one or more artifacts--no reports, and no list of supplemental nupkg names.
+The single *non-supplemental* nupkg is always restored if *any supplemental* nupkg is restored, so the report/metadata is always available to someone investigating a downstream build that uses supplemental nupkgs.
+There is no need to deliver redundant data.

 The supplemental packages of dotnet/runtime will have approximately these download sizes: